RusJaI/api-manager-swagger-tool/README.md

 Apart from the above responses, the following response will be returned when the validation level is set to 2(Validate as in WSO2 API Manager 4.2.0).

 **Swagger file will be accepted by the APIM 4.2.0** - This will be returned when the provided swagger file has no parsing errors which is caught by the swagger parser.
-For swagger2.0 it checks for some additional validation like existence of empty resource paths and resource paths with trailing slashes.
-(But still this will not guarantee that all the functionalities will work)
+Apart from that, validator checks for some additional validation like existence of empty resource paths and resource paths with trailing slashes.
+In this validation level, it is expected that a user will be able to successfully deploy an API in WSO2 API Manager 4.2.0 (But still this will not guarantee that all the functionalities will work)